-Last year we visited Hale Farm & Village during the Maple Festival.
+Over the past couple of years, we have visited Hale Farm & Village during the Maple Festival.
 Besides enjoying a delicious plate of pancakes and sausage, we spent the day learning how trees are first tapped, then how they boil the sap to make syrup.
 We also stepped back in time to see how crafts and trades were done during the 19th century.

 Here are a few #MyOhioFun Road Trip notes: